 The first tip is to stop brushing your teeth hard and begin to become gentle with your teeth.
 You need to pay attention and take extra care when using your brush.
 Below are some tips that you can adopt:

-2. Learn The Correct Brushing Method – To get the best out of brushing your teeth, certain techniques need to be adopted so that your oral health benefits.
-Click here to find out more.
+Learn The Correct Brushing Method – To get the best out of brushing your teeth, certain techniques need to be adopted so that your oral health benefits.
+For expert advice, visit our dentist in Springvale.

 You can seek further dental advice from our experienced dentists at Springvale Dental Smiles.
 Contact us to check yourself in for a check-up today!